abhihub/smarttvpi2/Electron_App/SmartTV-UI/WIFI_SETUP_README.md

 The mobile app works seamlessly with the WiFi onboarding system:

-1. **Initial Setup**: Mobile app shows instructions to complete WiFi setup first
+1. **No Initial Control**: Mobile app cannot control TV until WiFi is connected
+2. **Automatic Setup**: TV automatically starts both QR scanning and soft AP on startup
-2. **Connection Discovery**: App can scan for SmartTV devices on the network
+3. **Connection Discovery**: App can scan for SmartTV devices on the network after WiFi setup
-3. **Remote Control**: Once WiFi is connected, mobile app provides full remote control
+4. **Remote Control**: Once WiFi is connected, mobile app provides full remote control
-4. **Fallback**: If WiFi connection is lost, system returns to onboarding mode
+5. **Fallback**: If WiFi connection is lost, system returns to onboarding mode

 ## Security Considerations